overlookmotel/react-async-ssr/README.md

 `[ON_MOUNT]()` is called in the order components will be rendered on the client during hydration.
 This may not be the same order as the components are rendered on the server, if lazy components are nested within each other.
 In some cases, a component may render on the server, but not at all on the client during hydration, due to a Suspense fallback being triggered (see [below](#preventing-server-side-rendering-of-components)).

-`[ON_MOUNT]()` is called with `true` if the element will be rendered on client, or `false` if it will not. `false` happens if the promise was thrown by a component which ends up being inside a Suspense boundary whose fallback is triggered, so the component is not rendered.
+`[ON_MOUNT]()` is called with `true` if the element is needed for initial render on the client, or `false` if it will not. `false` happens if the promise was thrown by a component which ends up being inside a Suspense boundary whose fallback is triggered, so the component is not rendered.

 Only components whose promise's `[ON_MOUNT]()` method has been called with `true` should have their imported file/data provided to client so they can be rehydrated synchronously.
 Those called with `false` should be allowed to load file/data asynchronously.